-COL STREIT: Approximately 1230 - and this is paragraph 21 - of that afternoon, which is the afternoon of 29 July 2023, you were informed by SQNLDR O'Reilly that PO Theissen, in company with a Private identified there in your statement, who was a General Duties Military Police member, had arrived at the non-Defence training unit at Proservine Airport where

-35 had arrived at the non-Defence training unit at Proserpine Airport where 6 Aviation Regiment were located.
+COL STREIT: Approximately 1230 - and this is paragraph 21 - of that afternoon, which is the afternoon of 29 July 2023, you were informed by SONLDR O'Reilly that PO Theissen, in company with a Private identified there in your statement, who was a General Duties Military Police member, had arrived at the non-Defence training unit at Proserpine Airport where 35 6 Aviation Regiment were located.
 That's correct?